 I realized after I wrote Our Story that it really didn’t tell you guys much about who we are or what this blog is focused on.
 There is nothing I love more then making something new and usable again that someone else would have thrown out or torn down.
 I’ve become so hard core in this fact that now when I see new things I don’t even like them.
 There’s no character there, no pride, no workmanship.
 Literally hell to me would be living in suburbia where all the houses look the same and there is no amount of “money worth” or “price tags” that could ever make me feel any different.
 Of course this isn’t true of all new things . . . when I showed Joe the new faucet and sink I had bought for our house he asked really sweetly, “Could those go in our master bathroom?”
-The other sinks and faucets were antiques and that was when I realized that I had become so hard core that something that was actually new felt really special to Joe.
+(The other sinks and faucets were antiques I had pulled out of one of our sheds.)
+And that was when I realized that I had become so hard core that something that was actually new felt really special to Joe.
 Sorry baby, lol.

 I’ve always loved homes and architecture and I have literally spent hundreds of hours on my computer designing homes from the ground up using this program: Home Designer Suite 2016.
 I’m the girl that just drives around looking at houses for the fun of it but, until I faced that garage full of furniture left to me by my grandparents, I hadn’t yet truly found my passion.
 I loved the work – from the stripping, to the sanding to the final finish coat, I just loved it.
 I also come by all of this naturally as my grandparents’ retired to wood working after farming and that’s when the barn became their wood shop.
 Stanchions, once housing cows, were filled with oak and pine – they built everything from hutches to dressers to cabinets and benches, there was nothing my grandparents’ couldn’t build and they loved it.